munificent/craftinginterpreters/book/functions.md

 function and pass a million arguments to it, the parser would have no problem with it.
 Do we want to limit that?

 Other languages have different approaches.
-The C standard says a comforming implementation has to support *at least* 127 arguments to a function, but doesn't say there's any upper limit.
+The C standard says a conforming implementation has to support *at least* 127 arguments to a function, but doesn't say there's any upper limit.
 The Java specification says a method can accept *no more than* <span name="254">255</span> arguments.